geb/geb/doc/manual/src/chapters/020-browser.md

         assert $('#slogan').text() == 'very groovy browser automation… web testing, screen scraping and more' }

+#### Passing options when working with already opened windows

+Currently there is only one option that can be passed to a [`withWindow()`](api/geb/Browser.html#withWindow\(java.util.Map,%20groovy.lang.Closure,%20groovy.lang.Closure\)) call which make working with already opened windows even simpler.
+The general syntax is:

+	withWindow({ «window specification» }, «option name»: «option value», ...) { «action executed within the context of the window» }

+##### page

+Default value: `null`

+If you pass a class that extends `Page` as `page` option then browser's page will be set to that value before executing the closure passed as the last argument and will be reverted to it's original value afterwards.

 ### Switching context to newly opened windows

 If you wish to execute code in a window that is newly opened by some of your actions use the [`withNewWindow(Closure windowOpeningBlock, Closure block)`](api/geb/Browser.html#withNewWindow\(groovy.lang.Closure,%20groovy.lang.Closure\)) method.
 Given html as above the following will pass: